cdktf/cdktf-provider-cloudflare/docs/zeroTrustDeviceDefaultProfile.python.md

 If the `dns_server` field of a fallback domain is not present, the client will fall back to a best guess of the default/system DNS resolvers unless this policy option is set to `true`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zero_trust_device_default_profile#disable_auto_fallback ZeroTrustDeviceDefaultProfile#disable_auto_fallback}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_device_default_profile#disable_auto_fallback ZeroTrustDeviceDefaultProfile#disable_auto_fallback}

+---

+##### `exclude`<sup>Optional</sup> <a name="exclude" id="@cdktf/provider-cloudflare.zeroTrustDeviceDefaultProfile.ZeroTrustDeviceDefaultProfile.Initializer.parameter.exclude"></a>

+- *Type:* typing.Union[cdktf.IResolvable, typing.List[<a href="#@cdktf/provider-cloudflare.zeroTrustDeviceDefaultProfile.ZeroTrustDeviceDefaultProfileExclude">ZeroTrustDeviceDefaultProfileExclude</a>]]

+List of routes excluded in the WARP client's tunnel.

+Both 'exclude' and 'include' cannot be set in the same request.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_device_default_profile#exclude ZeroTrustDeviceDefaultProfile#exclude}

 ---